sklrsn/Telegram-Chat-Bot/README.md

 **Username** - @message_detector_bot

-Telegram bot API Provides two APIs to receive contents.
+Telegram bot API Provides two Methods to Receive data.

 1.getupdates()
   - This API helps to retrieve from Telegram database.
 But we have to keep on polling to get contents.